minhhieu76qng/dsv-docs/docs/bitbucket.md

 ## Install Bitbucket Webhook Server

 #### 1. Update your local package index and then install the packages.
-Make sure you installed python3 on your machine.</br>
+Make sure you have installed python3 on your machine.</br>
 For Python3:
 ```bash
 # update local packages